Future-House/paper-qa/README.md

 It's not!
 We use langchain to abstract the LLMS, and the process is very similar to the `map_reduce` chain in LangChain.

-### Caching

-This code will cache responses from LLMS by default in `$HOME/.paperqa/llm_cache.db`.
-Delete this file to clear the cache.

 ### Can I use different LLMs?

 Yes, you can use any LLMs from [langchain](https://langchain.readthedocs.io/) by passing the `llm` argument to the `Docs` class.
 You can use different LLMs for summarization and for question answering too.